 Crackle technique.
 This is a good technique to use if you want to include an aged, weathered effect to your artwork.
-The basic idea is to use paint to your face and after it is dry, put on a coat of white glue or crackling medium and cover it with a paint that contrasts the color of the initial layer.
+The basic idea is to use paint to your face and after it is dry, put on a coat of Bird Removal or crackling medium and cover it with a paint that contrasts the color of the initial layer.

 Shelf liner.
 I like to buy shelf liner from the dollar store to use as backgrounds in my art.
 Often I will spray paint it before I use it.
 Note: I usually do my spray painting on paper which leaves behind a gorgeous design which can be utilised as a background in different projects.

 There’s absolutely no shortage of materials you can use to make your mixed media backgrounds.
 Decide what sort of art you’ll be creating and select colors and textures that will complement your final piece.